hjcloveandroid/Resume/resume-en.md

 # Self introduction

-- More than ten years of software development experience in the mobile phone industry
+- More than ten years of software development experience
 - Familiar with the working principle of android development platform and android security mechanism
 - Familiar with 3GPP call protocol and various mobile phone development languages
 - Have a certain understanding of artificial intelligence neural networks, CNN, RNN